 Subject to the "Passive Foreign Investment Company" discussion below, when you sell or otherwise dispose of ADSs or ordinary shares, you will recognize capital gain or loss in an amount equal to the difference between the amount realized on the sale or other disposition and your adjusted tax basis in the ADSs or ordinary shares.
 Any such gain or losses that you recognize will be treated as U.S. source income for foreign tax credit limitation purposes.
 Your adjusted tax basis will equal the amount you paid for the ADSs or ordinary shares.
 Any gain or loss you recognize will be long-term capital gain or loss if your holding period in our ADSs or ordinary shares is more than one year at the time of disposition.
-If you are a non-corporate U.S. Holder, including an individual, any such long-term capital gain will be taxed at preferential rates (generally 15% for capital gain recognized before January 1, 2011).
+If you are a non-corporate U.S. Holder, including an individual, any such long-term capital gain will be taxed at preferential rates.
 Your ability to deduct capital losses will be subject to various limitations.